Low white blood cell count and cancer

 - Some medicines, such as those that treat infections, high blood pressure, or seizures

-When your blood is tested, ask for your white blood cell count.
+When your blood is tested, ask for your white blood cell count and specifically, your neutrophil.
 When your white blood cell count is low, do what you can to prevent infections.
-Know the signs of infection and what to do if you see them.
+Know the signs of infection and what to do if you have them.

 If you have any of the following symptoms, call your doctor: